gaepdit/email-queue/README.md

 }
 ```

-The Client name and Client ID fields are saved in the database with each email submitted using that ID.
+The Client Name and ID fields are saved in the database with each email record.

 ### API Endpoints